Kihumba/private-/Phase-C/Curriculum/03 - Asking Questions/README.md

 ## Skill Description

 The Fellow understands the importance of seeking help and asking questions to seek clarity, gain understanding, and solve problems.
 Consistently demonstrates the ability and willingness to ask questions effectively.
-Asks open-ended and powerful questions to gain enough information to thoroughly understand and solve problems..
+Asks open-ended and powerful questions to gain enough information to thoroughly understand and solve problems.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following: